Adal Sultanate: Rise of the Sultanate

 Later on in the campaign, the Adalites were struck by a catastrophe when Sultan Mansur and his brother Muhammad were captured in battle by the Solomonids.
 Mansur was immediately succeeded by the youngest brother of the family Jamal ad-Din II.
 Sultan Jamal reorganized the army into a formidable force and defeated the Solomonic armies at Bale, Yedeya and Jazja.
 Emperor Yeshaq I responded by gathering a large army and invaded the cities of Yedeya and Jazja, but was repulsed by the soldiers of Jamal.
 Following this success, Jamal organized another successful attack against the Solomonic forces and inflicted heavy casualties in what was reportedly the largest Adalite army ever fielded.
 As a result, Yeshaq and his men fled to the Blue Nile region over the next five months, while Jamal ad Din's forces pursued them and looted much gold on the way, although no engagement ensued.

 After returning home, Jamal sent his brother Ahmad with the Christian battle-expert Harb Jaush to successfully attack the province of Dawaro.
 Despite his losses, Emperor Yeshaq was still able to continue field armies against Jamal.
 Sultan Jamal continued to advance further into the Abyssinian heartland.
 However, Jamal on hearing of Yeshaq's plan to send several large armies to attack three different areas of Adal (including the capital), returned to Adal, where he fought the Solomonic forces at Harjai and, according to al-Maqrizi, this is where the Emperor Yeshaq died in battle.
 The young Sultan Jamal ad-Din II at the end of his reign had outperformed his brothers and forefathers in the war arena and became the most successful ruler of Adal to date.
 Within a few years, however, Jamal was assassinated by either disloyal friends or cousins around 1432 or 1433, and was succeeded by his brother Badlay ibn Sa'ad ad-Din.
 Sultan Badlay continued the campaigns of his younger brother and began several successful expeditions against the Christian empire.
 He reconquered Bali and began preparations of a major Adalite offensive into the Ethiopian Highlands.
 He successfully collected funding from surrounding Muslim kingdoms as far away as the Sultanate of Mogadishu.
-However, this ambitious campaign ended in disaster when Emperor Zara Yaqob defeated Sultan Badlay at the Battle of Gomit and pursued the retreating Adalites all the way to the Awash River.
+However, this ambitious campaign ended in disaster when Emperor Zara Yaqob defeated Sultan Badlay at the Battle of Gomit in 1445 and pursued the retreating Adalites all the way to the Awash River.
+After killing Badlay and plundering his treasures, the Zara Yaqob decided not to conquer the Adalites, believing they were outside of the Christian boundary and shouldn't be included in his kingdom.